harshita-ramchandani/harshita-ramchandani/README.md

 # 💫 About Me:
-I'm a student at IIT Gandhinagar and have a keen intrest in development.<br>
+I'm a student at IIT Gandhinagar and I have a keen intrest in development.<br>

 ## 🌐 Socials: